soundpress/RulesOfNYC/docs/c19/index.rst

-(c) The Broker must disclose any financial interests in writing to the owners in any transaction where the Broker acts as a lender, insurance broker, or automobile dealer or has a financial interest in the lender, insurance brokerage firm, or automobile dealership.
+(c) The Broker must disclose any financial interests in writing to the purchaser and seller in any transfer of an interest in a Medallion or any other transaction facilitated by the Broker, including but not limited to financing or refinancing, where the Broker or any Related Party acts as a lender, insurance broker, or automobile dealer or has a financial interest in the lender, insurance brokerage firm, or automobile dealership or any other business entity providing services in relation to such transaction.
+The Broker must obtain the written consent of such purchaser and seller to any such conflict prior to offering any such products or services in the form and manner prescribed by the Commission.